 The history of flamenco in New Mexico is less of a static story filled with facts, dates, and figures, but rather a dynamic narrative that deals with family legacy, personal intersections, and unforgettable moments witnessed in epic performances.

-Click here for Festival Flamenco 2016 events details.
-Don't miss the brand new Flamenco Tablao opening inside of Hotel Albuquerque!
+Don't miss Tablao Flamenco inside of Hotel Albuquerque!

-Flamenco is a complex art form originally created, crafted, and refined by Gitanos, Spanish gypsies, in the late 1800s.
-Our own expression of flamenco in New Mexico is deeply rooted in the traditional Gitano experience, and yet continues to grow through the creation of a new flamenco culture.
+Flamenco is a complex art form originally created, crafted, and refined by the Romani in Spain in the late 1800s.
+Our own expression of flamenco in New Mexico is deeply rooted in the traditional experience, and yet continues to grow through the creation of a new flamenco culture.
 For New Mexicans, in particular Albuquerqueans, the Encinias family is at the heart of our flamenco experience.

 The Encinias family is one of America's true "flamenco families".
 Their story begins with Clarita Garcia de Aranda (pictured left) and her humble studio on the corner of Edith and Candelaria in Albuquerque, from which she taught dance classes in the 1950s.
 After years of dedication to the art and culture of the flamenco arts, her daughter Eva Encinias Sandoval began teaching flamenco at the University of New Mexico in 1976.
 Eva went on to found the National Institute of Flamenco in 1982.